 Shelton will receive $168,537 in state funding to improve security in its schools.

-The grant funds are part of $5 million that will be given to 169 schools in 36 education districts, Gov. Dannel P. Malloy announced today.
+The grant funds for Shelton are part of $5 million the state will give to 169 schools in 36 education districts as reimbursement for security infrastructure improvements.

-“This funding allows districts with the most need to implement modern security measures that will make schools safer,” Malloy said.
+“This funding allows districts with the most need to implement modern security measures that will make schools safer,” Gov. Dannel P. Malloy said.

 State Rep. Jason Perillo of Shelton praised the state funding announcement, noting the city was required to provide its own money as well.

 “These funds are essential to providing adequate security measures to protect our students and our educators,” Perillo said.
 “I want to thank our local leaders for dedicating the resources needed to ensure that our schools are safe.”

 The funds are part of the first round of the state’s Competitive Grant Program for school security, part of the Gun Violence Prevention and Children’s Safety Act.

 “After the horrific events on Dec.
 14, Connecticut cities and towns moved swiftly to improve security infrastructures at schools in need,” Malloy said.
 “We will never be able to prevent every random act, but we can take the steps necessary to make sure that our children and our teachers are as safe as possible.”